 \section{Introduction}

-Our everyday environment is populated with objects whose functionality arises not only from their shape, but also from the motion of multiple interconnected parts.
+Most objects are defined not only by their shape, but also by their ability to move and deform.
 Cabinets, for example, have doors and drawers that open through rotational and translational motion, constrained by hinges and sliding tracks.
-Humans can effortlessly perceive the \emph{articulated structure} of such objects.
-Developing similar capabilities for machines is crucial for robots that must manipulate these articulated objects in daily tasks~\cite{xiang20sapien:,li2023behavior,shen2021igibson}, and can simplify the creation of interactive digital twins for gaming and simulation~\cite{jiang2022ditto,weng2024neural}.
+Humans can effortlessly understand the \emph{articulated structure} of such objects.
+Such capabilities are needed to allow robots to manipulate everyday objects~\cite{xiang20sapien:,li2023behavior,shen2021igibson}, and can simplify the creation of interactive digital twins for gaming and simulation~\cite{jiang2022ditto,weng2024neural}.

-In this paper, we consider the problem of estimating the articulated structure from a single static 3D mesh.
-Prior work has attempted to model the rich variety of everyday articulated objects via procedural generation~\cite{raistrick2024infinigen, lian2025infinite}.
-However, scaling such rule-based approaches for the long tail of real-world objects remains extremely challenging.
-We posit that learning-based approaches that capture articulation priors from large collections of 3D assets offer greater potential for generality.
+In this paper, we consider the problem of estimating the articulated structure of a single static 3D mesh.
+Prior work has attempted to model the rich variety of articulated objects via procedural generation~\cite{raistrick2024infinigen, lian2025infinite}.
+However, scaling such rule-based approaches to the long tail of real-world objects remains extremely challenging.
+We posit that methods that can \emph{learn} articulations from large collections of 3D assets offer greater potential for generality.

-Several authors have already proposed learning-based approaches for closely related tasks. \cite{liu2019rscnn, wang2019dgcnn, liu2023partslip, liu2025partfield} focus on learning part segmentation on 3D point clouds.
-These methods, however, primarily predict \emph{semantic} part segmentation on \emph{static} objects, without modeling the underlying articulations between parts.
+Several authors have already proposed learning-based approaches for closely related tasks.
+These works~\cite{liu2019rscnn, wang2019dgcnn, liu2023partslip, liu2025partfield} focus on learning part segmentation on 3D point clouds, but primarily predict \emph{semantic} part segmentation on \emph{static} objects, without modeling the articulations between parts.
 Other learning-based methods~\cite{lei2023nap,liu2024cage,liusingapo,gao2025meshart} aim to \emph{generate} 3D articulated objects directly.
-Despite great promise, these models are typically trained on only a few object categories, assume key attributes such as the kinematic structure are known a priori, and often rely on part retrieval to assemble fully articulated 3D assets, which limits their ability to produce accurate and diverse articulated objects.
+While promising, these models are typically trained on only a few object categories, assume key attributes such as the kinematic structure are known a priori, and often rely on part retrieval to assemble fully articulated 3D assets, which limits their ability to produce accurate and diverse articulated objects.